Krypton-Suite-Legacy-Archive/Krypton-Toolkit-Suite-Extended-NET-5.470/README.md

 ======

 ## 2018-05-22 Colour Mania!
 * Colours... colours... colours...
-We now have 19 **new** colours to choose from!
+We now have 26 **new** colours to choose from!
 Find the `xml` files in the `Palettes` folder, this will be updated regulary, so be sure to come back often!
-Alternatively, if you would like to request/submit a colour palette, then please submit a base colour in a hexadecimal format on the `New Palette Ideas` issues thread.
+Alternatively, if you would like to request/submit a colour palette, then please submit a base colour in a hexadecimal format plus a suitable name for it on the `New Palette Ideas` issues thread.

 ======